smatzek/3DUnetCNN/README.md

 the TensorFlow build included in IBM PowerAI which includes [TensorFlow pull request 19845](https://github.com/tensorflow/tensorflow/pull/19845).
 The model can also be used with non-IBM PowerAI TensorFlow builds.
-To run without IBM PowerAI, the pull request Python changes should be placed in the TensorFlow module and the `config_memory_optimizer()` call should be uncommented in [train_isensee2017.py](brats/train_isensee2017.py).
+To run without IBM PowerAI, the module from [https://github.com/IBM/tensorflow-large-model-support](https://github.com/IBM/tensorflow-large-model-support) and be used.
+The import `from tensorflow.contrib.lms import LMSKerasCallback` should be changed to `from tensorflow_large_model_support` import LMSKerasCallback`.

+The `config_memory_optimizer()` call should be uncommented in [train_isensee2017.py](brats/train_isensee2017.py).
 Note that the memory_optimizer.cc changes from the pull request are not needed if you uncomment the call to `config_memory_optimizer()`.

 ### TensorFlow Large Model Support tuning
 You can modify the TensorFlow Large Model Support (TFLMS) tuning by passing command line